42dotmk/web/content/PyDataNov2023.md

 Join us on Thursday, 30.11.2023 for the latest PyData Meetup in a while, this time around the meet up will be held in Base42, a local hackerspace in Skopje.

-There will be two interesting talks on very different but very important topics - building cross-platform models with ONNX and a general overview of dependency management in Python, held by Aleksandar Ivanovski and Tomislav Ignjatovski, software engineers at CodeChem.
+There will be two interesting talks on very different but very important topics - building cross-platform models with ONNX and a general overview of dependency management in Python, held by Aleksandar Ivanovski and Tomislav Ignjatov, software engineers at CodeChem.

 Here's a short intro into the topics and the speakers: